-3. Having a balanced diet and getting at least 7 hours of sleep is the key to get beautiful skin like Japanese women.
+3. Having a balanced diet and getting at least 7 hours of sleep is the key to getting beautiful skin like Japanese women.

 4. Also, quit drinking and smoking if you want to avoid any signs of aging.
-Also, relieving stress is a major component when it comes to getting beautiful skin.
+Also, relieving stress is a major component of getting beautiful skin.